Computer Gaming and Simulation Degree

 - Create an online portfolio containing game development related coursework.

-- Demonstrate working knowledge of analyzing, designing, and developing computer based games in a team environment.
+- Demonstrate working knowledge of analyzing, designing, and developing games in a team environment.

 Meet with your academic advisor regularly to discuss your academic plans and make sure you are on track to graduate and/or transfer.
 The program advising guide outlines the degree requirements and is meant to supplement the advising process.